 A small business is an Australian or New Zealand-based firm that has less than 20 full time employees (or full time equivalent).

 As systems become more automated, by providing your status as a small business this can be linked this to your ABN so when you send in a correctly rendered invoice, the system will know your invoice needs to be paid in 5 business days.
 Without registering, it is impossible for the system to know you are a small business.

 Registration is fast and easy.
-Visit the faster payment terms page to quickly enter your details and become registered.
+Visit the buy.nsw supplier portal to quickly enter your details and become registered.
 This registration will be made available to all government departments, so you will only need to register once for the whole of government.

 Contractual payment terms shorter than 5 days are permitted, if agreed to by a small business and a government agency.
 However, contractual payment terms longer than 5 days, if agreed to by a small business and a government agency, are permitted only if the nature of the goods and services or the structure of the purchase make it impractical to require payment within 5 days.

 Government departments are required to comply with this policy and whole of government performance will be monitored.
 While mandated interest payments are not part of this policy – departments are advised to take note of the impact of late payments to small business and use their discretion to pay interest to significantly late small business payments.